 7. Start writing!

 You’re all set on the basics and it’s time to start writing!
 Yes there are a lot of other things you will need; an about page and contact page, social media buttons, images to upload etc but these 6 steps I just outlined are the initial ones you will need when you create your own blog.
 I hope you found this useful, if you have any questions just leave me a comment below and I will do my best to answer.
-If you need some ideas for posts to write you can check out my travel inspiration page here, I find that the most popular posts are either personal ones (like when I talked about quitting my job), top 10 lists (like this 10 bucket list destinations to see in your lifetime) or destination guides.
+I find that the most popular posts are either personal ones (like when I talked about quitting my job), top 10 lists (like this 10 bucket list destinations to see in your lifetime) or destination guides.

 Also, as a little ending note, yes the links to HostGator and StudioPress in this article are affiliate links.
 If you decide to create your blog using the resources I suggested, and purchase your hosting plan or theme by clicking the links in this article I will get a small commission.
 I’m not recommending them because of the commission, I’m recommending them because they are the resources I personally use for my own blog, and I believe they are the best ones out there.
 Purchasing your hosting domain and themes from the links on this page is the best way for you to support this blog, and I’ll be very grateful if you do so.